 |Country||Quantity produced after 100% specialization — Oil (barrels)||Quantity produced after 100% specialization — Corn (bushels)|

 |Total World Production||100||100|

 What if we did not have complete specialization, as in Table 20.6?
 Would there still be gains from trade?
-Consider another example, such as when the United States and Saudi Arabia start at C and C', respectively, as shown in Figure 20.2.
+Consider another example, such as when the United States and Saudi Arabia start at C and C', respectively, as Figure 20.2 shows.
 Consider what occurs when trade is allowed and the United States exports 20 bushels of corn to Saudi Arabia in exchange for 20 barrels of oil.

-Starting at point C, which shows Saudi oil production of 60, reduce Saudi Oil domestic oil consumption by 20, since 20 is exported to United States and exchanged for 20 units of corn.
-This enables Saudi to reach point D, where consumption of oil is now 40 barrels and consumption of corn has increased to 30 (see Figure 20.3).
+Starting at point C, which shows Saudi oil production of 60, reduce Saudi oil domestic oil consumption by 20, since 20 is exported to the United States and exchanged for 20 units of corn.
+This enables Saudi to reach point D, where oil consumption is now 40 barrels and corn consumption has increased to 30 (see Figure 20.3).
 Notice that even without 100% specialization, if the “trading price,” in this case 20 barrels of oil for 20 bushels of corn, is greater than the country’s opportunity cost, the Saudis will gain from trade.
-Since the post-trade consumption point D is beyond its production possibility frontier, hence Saudi Arabia has gained from trade.
+Since the post-trade consumption point D is beyond its production possibility frontier, Saudi Arabia has gained from trade.